InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 If you haven't decided yet to apply inner source in your company, we recommend you start reading "Getting Started with InnerSource"[^3] by Andy Oran.
-After that, or if you have already decided to start the inner source path, this book will give you better understanding of Inner Source scenarios, framework and management skills.
+After that, or if you have already decided to start the inner source path, this book will give you better understanding of inner source scenarios, framework and management skills.

 ## The Digital Transformation hype